RMerl/asuswrt-merlin.ng/release/src/router/curl/docs/VULN-DISCLOSURE-POLICY.md

 No information should be made public about a vulnerability until it is formally announced at the end of this process.
-That means, for example, that a bug tracker entry must NOT be created to track the issue since that will make the issue public and it should not be discussed on any of the project's public mailing lists.
+That means, for example, that a bug tracker entry must NOT be created to track the issue since that makes the issue public and it should not be discussed on any of the project's public mailing lists.
 Messages associated with any commits should not make any reference to the security nature of the commit if done prior to the public announcement.